General Electrician FAQ

 When Is it Time to Call an Electrician?

 No one wants to call in professional help when they’re not needed.
-There are a lot of home and business owners who think that their electrical issue is no big deal and that they can get by if they ignore the problem, hoping it will eventually sort itself out, or they decide to take matters into their own hands.
+There are a lot of home owners who think that their electrical issue is no big deal and that they can get by if they ignore the problem, hoping it will eventually sort itself out, or they decide to take matters into their own hands.

 Under no circumstances should you ever attempt to conduct your own electrical work.
 Even if it’s just a small problem, unqualified repairs won’t meet safety standards and could sow the seeds of more serious problems down the line.